Ipasky/aws-minecraft-modded-server/README.md

 - **Security Groups**

 > [!NOTE]
 > I'm not an expert in AWS ecosystem, if i did wrong one step or i have an incorrect configuration please contact with me (ipasauriz@gmail.com) and I will correct the mistake.
+Additionaly I erased all the sensible data for my privacy, dont be surprised if in an image is missing certain data.
 Thank you.

 ### On-Demand vs Spot Instance